daviddamilola/crypto-info/README.md

 # crypto-info
-see the current values of crypto currency from coinlore api
+see the current values of crypto currency from coinlore api supeeer faaaaast!

 # live
 https://daviddamilola.github.io/crypto-info/